How to Start Your First Developer Job?

 Start Coding at Age of 15-18

 When you are 15-18 years old, you have a lot of free time and you can spend years in coding without any pressure.
 This is an excellent timing to become a passionate developer, if you like coding.
+This is a typical GitHub profile of young developer at high school age:

-- Typically, at this age you have the greatest comfort in your life: your parents handle your daily needs and expenses, so you can enjoy learning and spend at much time as you need (e.g. 3-4 years) to become a very skillful developer.
+- Typically, at this age you have the greatest comfort in your life: your parents handle your daily needs and expenses, so you can enjoy learning and spend as much time as you need (e.g. 3-4 years) to become a very skillful developer.
 Don’t miss this period!

 - At age of 15-18, it is the best time to start coding and to learn the software development profession with ease, without hurrying.

 - Hint: don’t put your age in your CV, because some companies will reject your job application for being too young.
 You are not obligated to declare your age when you apply for a job.
+Put a photo, where you look mature, stable and not too young.

 Look at these sample profiles of my students, who started SoftUni at age 15-18 and graduated at age of 17-20, then started an exceptional IT career: